-Founded by author and educator Dr. Harold I. Sharlin in 1988, RESET is a successful educational nonprofit based in the Washington, DC metro area.
+Founded by author and educator Dr. Harold I. Sharlin (1925–2017), RESET is a successful educational nonprofit serving the Washington, DC metro area since 1988.
 Through hands-on science lessons, interactive experiments, and related field trips, RESET volunteers teach children in ways that are engaging, relevant, and fun, helping them to make important connections between life and learning.

 An innovative teaching model, RESET is based on the premise that children must enjoy exciting and positive experiences with Science-Technology-Engineering-Math (STEM) subjects as early as possible to sustain interest, motivation, and performance in these subjects throughout their educational career.

 From its inception RESET had a goal to partner professional scientists and engineers with elementary school teachers to help children—many of them underserved students from low-income neighborhoods—develop a passion for science, to improve the quality of science and math education in the U.S., and to address current deficits in academic achievement and professions in these fields.

 There were seven volunteers in RESET’s first year of operation, serving mostly inner-city schools.
 Those first RESET sessions convinced Dr. Sharlin that the most effective and meaningful way of teaching children science was through hands-on, inquiry-based experiments that got ALL students actively involved.

 Since RESET began, more than 1,000 volunteers have participated in the program.
 The caliber and dedication of RESET’s volunteers is impressive.
 Among RESET’s active volunteers are professionals from the fields of physics, statistics, medicine, environment, biology, computer science, anthropology, chemistry, neuroscience, and civil, aerospace and mechanical engineering.